 Hilton Head Island has a Council-Manager Form of Government.
 In this form of government, Council hires a "Manager".
 The Manager has executive powers, while Council has legislative (policy setting) powers.
 The Mayor presides over Town Council meetings.

 Not Shown: David Ames was elected after a special election to fill the vacancy in Ward 3 after the resignation of Wm.
 Lee Edwards.
 Mr. Ames' term commenced on May 17, 2016 and will expire in December, 2016.

 Role of Town Council

-Council is the Town for purpose of exercising all powers not otherwise specifically delegated (e.g. Manager).
-(5-7-160)
+Council is the City for purpose of exercising all powers not otherwise specifically delegated (e.g. to the Manager).
+(SC Code 5-7-160)

 - Any subject necessary for security, general welfare, and convenience;